 Volume should increase in the direction of the trend in order to give confirmation.
 It is only a secondary indication, but Dow realized that if volume didn't increase in the direction of the trend, this is a red flag.
 This means that the trend may not be valid.

 #6: Primary trends must confirm each other across market indices

 This last tenet, that two opposing primary trends cannot coexist on two different market indices, was doubtless the most important to Charles H. Dow.
 In other words, the primary trend discovered on a stock market index must always be confirmed by a similar trend on another market index and vice versa.

 It was in response to this final tenet that Charles H. Dow did not stop at creating the USA 30 Index.
 He also contributed to the development of another market index, the Dow Jones Transportation Average.

 Dow Theory alone is by no means the comprehensive way to forecast market behavior, but it is an invaluable component of knowledge that no prudent trader should ignore.
 Many of the principles of Dow Theory are implicit in the language of Wall Street and the vocabulary of market participants without them even knowing it.

 By reviewing the basic tenets of Dow Theory, you have learned a general method of gauging the future of market price movements by studying both current and historical price movements.

-Although a lot has changed over the past 100 years, the Dow theory and his tenets are still applicable today and are considered a valid trading strategy by many traders.
-Much of what we currently know about technical analysis has its root in the Dow theory.
+Although a lot has changed over the past 100 years, the Dow theory and its tenets are still applicable today and are considered a valid trading strategy by many traders.
+Much of what we currently know about technical analysis has its roots in the Dow theory.
 Therefore, all financial operators using technical analysis should be familiar with the basic principles of Dow Theory.

 Free trading tools and resources